dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 ## OPAQUE Attributes

 This section details all attributes permissible in messages, their use and their value format.
 All Attributes a single US-ASCII letters and case-sensitive.
-The selection of letters used for attributes is based on {{!SCRAM=RFC5802}} to make it easier to adapt extensions defined for SCRAM to this mechanism.
+The selection of letters used for attributes is based on SCRAM {{RFC5802}} to make it easier to adapt extensions defined for SCRAM to this mechanism.

 Note that similar to SCRAM the order of attributes is fixed for all messages, except for extension attributes which are limited to designated positions but may appear in any order.

-- a: This is an optional attribute and is part of the {{!GS2=RFC5801}} bridge between GSS-API and SASL.
-Its specification and usage is the same as defined in {{SCRAM, Section 5.1}}.
+- a: This is an optional attribute and is part of the GS2 {{RFC5801}} bridge between GSS-API and SASL.
+Its specification and usage is the same as defined in {{RFC5802, Section 5.1}}.

 - n: This attribute specifies the name of the user whose password is used for authentication (aka "authentication identity" {{!RFC4422}}).
-Its specification and usage is the same as defined in {{SCRAM, Section 5.1}}.
+Its specification and usage is the same as defined in {{RFC5802, Section 5.1}}.

 - m: This attribute is reserved for future extensibility.
 In this version of OPAQUE its presence in a client or server message MUST cause authentication failure when the attribute is parsed by the other end.

 - r: This attribute specifies a base64-encoded serialization of the KE1 message as specified by {{!OPAQUE=I-D.irtf-cfrg-opaque}}.

 - c: This REQUIRED attribute specifies the base64-encoded GS2 header and channel binding data.
-Its specification is the same as defined in {{SCRAM, Section 5.1}}, however it is sent by the server to the client instead of the other way around as in SCRAM.
+Its specification is the same as defined in {{RFC5802, Section 5.1}}, however it is sent by the server to the client instead of the other way around as in SCRAM.

 - i: This attribute specifies base64-encoded parameters for the KSF to be used.
 The format of the parameters is specific to the KSF in use.